mvanholsteijn/fleetappctl/doc/fleetappctl.md

 --------------------------------------------------------|----------------------------------------------------
 /udm.DeploymentPackage/deployables			| root element containing individual deployable units /udm.DeploymentPackage/fleet.UnitConfigurationFile*	| one or more fleet unit files.
+/udm.DeploymentPackage/consul.KeyValuePairs*		| one or more Consul Key Value Pair files.

 a fleet.UnitConfigurationFile element must have the following attributes: